Henil-Prajapati/Henil-Prajapati/README.md

 </p>

 ## About Me
-I'm a passionate and curious Computer Science student with a strong grasp of core CS fundamentals like Operating Systems, DBMS, and OOP[cite: 89].
-I specialize in building full-stack web applications using React.js, Node.js, Express.js, and MongoDB, with a focus on writing clean, efficient, and scalable code[cite: 90].
-My experience also includes Machine Learning, Deep Learning, and Natural Language Processing, where I've worked with Transformers, LLMs, and tools like Hugging Face, LangChain, and Gemini LLM to develop intelligent, context-aware systems[cite: 91].
+I'm a passionate and curious Computer Science student with a strong grasp of core CS fundamentals like Operating Systems, DBMS, and OOP.
+I specialize in building full-stack web applications using React.js, Node.js, Express.js, and MongoDB, with a focus on writing clean, efficient, and scalable code.
+My experience also includes Machine Learning, Deep Learning, and Natural Language Processing, where I've worked with Transformers, LLMs, and tools like Hugging Face, LangChain, and Gemini LLM to develop intelligent, context-aware systems.
 Recently, I've been expanding my skill set in cloud engineering by exploring Docker and Kubernetes.
-I enjoy working on impactful, AI-driven, cloud-ready full-stack projects that solve real-world problems[cite: 93].
+I enjoy working on impactful, AI-driven, cloud-ready full-stack projects that solve real-world problems.

 ## My Key Expertise
 > When I code, I rely on these technologies: